 Community property states.
-If you live in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin and file separately, your income may be considered separate income or community income for income tax purposes.
+If you live in Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington, or New Mexico, Wisconsin and file separately, your income may be considered separate income or community income for income tax purposes.
 See Publication 555, Community Property.

 Deductions, credits, and certain income.
-If you file a separate return:
+If your filing status is married filing separately:

-You should itemize deductions if your spouse itemizes deductions, because you cannot claim the standard deduction.
+- 1) You should itemize deductions if your spouse itemizes deductions, because you cannot claim the standard deduction - 2) You cannot deduct interest paid on a qualified student loan. - You cannot take the credit for child and dependent care expenses in most instances, and the amount that you can exclude from income under an employer's dependent care assistance program is limited to \$2,500 (instead of \$5,000 if you filed a joint return). - 4) You cannot take the earned income credit. - You cannot exclude any interest income from qualified U.S. savings bonds that you used for higher education expenses. - You cannot take the credit for the elderly or the disabled unless you lived apart from your spouse for the entire year. - You cannot take the education credits (the Hope credit and the lifetime learning credit). - 8) You cannot take the exclusion or credit for adoption expenses in most instances. - You will become subject to the limit on the child tax credit, the limit on itemized deductions, and the phaseout of the deduction for personal exemptions at income levels that are half of those for a joint return. - 10) You may have to include in income more of your social security benefits (or any equivalent railroad retirement benefits) than you would on a joint return.
+For information on social security and railroad retirement benefits, see Publication 915, Social Security and Equivalent Railroad Retirement Benefits.

-- 2) You cannot deduct interest paid on a qualified student loan. - 3) You cannot take the credit for child and dependent care expenses in most instances, and the amount that you can exclude from income under an employer's dependent care assistance program is limited to \$2,500 (instead of \$5,000 if you filed a joint return). - You cannot take the earned income credit - You cannot exclude any interest income from qualified U.S. savings bonds that you used for higher education expenses. - You cannot take the credit for the elderly or the disabled unless you lived apart from your spouse for the entire year. - You cannot take the education credits (the Hope credit and the lifetime learning credit). - You cannot take the exclusion or credit for adoption expenses in most instances. - 9) You will become subject to the limit on the child tax credit, the limit on itemized deductions, and the phaseout of the deduction for personal exemptions at income levels that are half of those for a joint return. - 10) You may have to include in income more of your social security benefits (or any equivalent railroad retirement benefits) than you would on a joint return.
-For information on social security and railroad retirement benefits, see Publication 915, Social Security and Equivalent Railroad Retirement Benefits. - You cannot roll over amounts from a traditional IRA into a Roth IRA during a year you file a separate return. - 12) Your capital loss deduction limit is \$1,500 (instead of \$3,000 if you filed a joint return).
+- 11) You cannot roll over amounts from a traditional IRA into a Roth IRA during the year, unless you did not live with your spouse at any time during the year. - Your capital loss deduction limit is \$1,500 (instead of \$3,000 if you filed a joint return).

 Individual retirement arrangements (IRAs).
-You may not be able to deduct all or part of your contributions to an IRA that is a traditional IRA if you or your spouse were covered by an employee retirement plan at work during the year.
+You may not be able to deduct all or part of your contributions to a traditional IRA if you or your spouse were covered by an employee retirement plan at work during the year.
 Your deduction is reduced or eliminated if your income is more than a certain amount.
-This amount is lower for married individuals who file separately and lived together at any time during the year.
-For more information, see How Much Can I Deduct? in Publication 590, Individual Retirement Arrangements (IRAs) (Including Roth IRAs and
+This amount is much lower for married individuals who file separately and lived together at any time during the year.
+For more information, see How Much Can I Deduct? in Publication 590, Individual Retirement Arrangements (IRAs) (Including Roth IRAs and Education IRAs).

 Rental activity losses.
-If your rental of real estate is a passive activity, you can generally offset a loss of up to \$25,000 against your nonpassive income if you actively participate in the activity.
-However, married persons filing separate returns who lived together at any time during the year cannot claim this offset.
-Married persons filing separate returns who lived apart at all times during the year are each allowed a \$12,500 maximum offset for passive real estate activities.
+If you actively participated in a passive rental real estate activity that produces a loss, you generally can deduct the loss from your nonpassive income up to \$25,000.
+This is called a special allowance.
+However, married persons filing separate returns who lived together at any time during the year cannot claim this special allowance.
+Married persons filing separate returns who lived apart at all times during the year are each allowed a \$12,500 maximum special allowance for losses from passive real estate activities.
 See Rental Activities in Publication 925, Passive Activity and At-Risk Rules.